 Annette Rose

 Her experience has led her to work extensively with masks in schools and in supporting communities with trauma as well as wider wellness understandings.
 Her work has been recognized internationally including Australia, England, America, Canada, South America, Nicaragua, Sweden & Denmark, Japan, Cambodia, India, Africa, and Timor.
 She has co-published a women’s wellness journal, an initiative recognized by an award from the Christchurch City Council, New Zealand.
 She also received a research scholarship from the Health Research Council of New Zealand.
-Annette has trained in multiple disciplines - public health, social anthropology, social enterprise, creative arts - for a wise teacher once taught her the answers to curly questions lie outside the model that creates them.

 John Marsden, Australian writer (author of the seven-volume 'Tomorrow' novel series for young adults) and school principal says, ‘I was astounded by Annette Rose’s exploration of the masks created by children who have been hurt.
 The earthquake masks are among the most powerful things I’ve ever seen.
 They allow children to express their unconscious thoughts and feelings in extraordinary synchronicity with their conscious awareness.
 Annette’s work is rich with new insights, new perspectives, startling ideas.
 There seem to be almost no limits to where this book can take teachers and others'.